Strike over pay paralyzes rail, air travel in Germany

 Silberbach said that he hoped employers would increase their offer in upcoming talks — otherwise, unions might have to consider an open-ended strike.

+His colleague Martin Burkert from the EVG rail union lamented that workers’ pay is a fraction of what some top managers earn.

-Rail company Deutsche Bahn called the union’s demands exaggerated and warned that millions of commuters would be affected.
+But rail company Deutsche Bahn called the union’s demands exaggerated and warned that millions of commuters would be affected.

 “Thousands of companies that normally send or receive their goods by rail will also suffer,” Deutsche Bahn spokesman Achim Strauss said.
 “The environment and the climate will also suffer in the end.
 Today’s winners are the oil companies.”